Jaron Lanier: Early life and education

 Born Jaron Zepel Lanier in New York City, Lanier was raised in Mesilla, New Mexico.
 Lanier's mother and father were Jewish; his mother was a Nazi concentration camp survivor from Vienna, and his father's family had emigrated from Ukraine to escape the pogroms.
 When he was nine years old, his mother was killed in a car accident.
 He lived in tents for an extended period with his father before embarking on a seven-year project to build a geodesic dome home that he helped design.

 At the age of 13, Lanier convinced New Mexico State University to let him enroll.
 At NMSU, he took graduate-level courses; he received a grant from the National Science Foundation to study mathematical notation, which led him to learn computer programming.

 From 1979 to 1980, Lanier's NSF-funded project at NMSU focused on "digital graphical simulations for learning".
 Lanier also attended art school in New York during this time, but returned to New Mexico and worked as an assistant to a midwife.
 The father of a baby he helped deliver gave him a car as a gift, which Lanier later drove to Santa Cruz.

 Atari Labs, VPL Research (1983–1990)

-In California, Lanier worked for Atari Inc., where he met Thomas Zimmerman, inventor of the data glove.
+He made a game Moon Dust for Commodore which led to a job at Atari.
+In California, while working for Atari Inc., he met Thomas Zimmerman, inventor of the data glove.
 After Atari was split into two companies in 1984, Lanier became unemployed.
 The free time enabled him to concentrate on his own projects, including VPL, a "post-symbolic" visual programming language.
 Along with Zimmerman, Lanier founded VPL Research, focusing on commercializing virtual reality technologies; the company prospered for a while, but filed for bankruptcy in 1990.
 In 1999, Sun Microsystems bought VPL's virtual reality and graphics-related patents.